mobile app bar

 Myles Turner

-Early in the 2025 off-season, Myles Turner’s move from the Indiana Pacers to the Milwaukee Bucks shocked the NBA community.
-He had just been one of the key players in the Pacers’ trip to the Finals, and was widely expected to re-sign with them.
+Myles Turner’s move from the Indiana Pacers to the Milwaukee Bucks this offseason shocked the NBA community.
+The center, one of the key players in the Pacers’ trip to the Finals last season, was widely expected to re-sign with them.

-Turner, however, signed a 4-year, $108.8 million deal with the team eliminated by the Pacers in the playoffs for two years in a row.
-It ended his 10-year stint in a city where he had become a household name.
-Suddenly, he was packing his bags and moving to Milwaukee to play with Giannis Antetokounmpo.
+Turner, however, signed a four-year, $108.8 million deal with the Bucks, who were eliminated by the Pacers in the playoffs for two years in a row.
+It ended his 10-year stint in Indianapolis, where he had become a household name.

 “To be honest, I was very surprised.
 Anything can happen in this league, right?
 It’s a business.
 I’ve been told that my entire life.
 Anytime my name was brought up in trade rumors, ‘Oh, it’s just a business, just a business.’
 And, you know, I made a business decision this offseason,Turner told SiriusXM NBA Radio.

-Just four days after Turner signed with the Bucks, he came out with some pretty pointed statements toward his former team.
-He admitted that he didn’t see eye to eye with the Pacers organization, which made him want to leave the team.
+Turner signed with the Bucks on July 7.
+Just four days later, he came out with some pretty pointed statements toward his former team.
+Turner revealed that he didn’t see eye-to-eye with the Pacers organization, which made him want to leave the team.

 “There were alignment issues, I think on that side, you know, as far as me and them,” Turner said via CBS.
 “Just out of respect for their organization, out of respect for this organization, I’m not gonna speak on that too much.
 But, you know, again, this was just the best decision for me moving forward, and the best fit.”